About Wyndlair Puppies:

 Wyndlair Collies are renowned for their rich, vivid coloring, and we work to maintain that in our bloodline.
 We select against the rusting, yellowing, or steeling seen in many pedigrees.
 While the Official Collie Standard gives no preference to one color over another, we understand that you may have an affinity toward a specific one.
 If you do have a preference, please let us know and we will work to provide you with the Collie you envision.
-Please keep in mind that the more open you are on color, the sooner we may have something available for you.
+Please keep in mind that the more open you are on color and/or markings, the sooner we may have something available for you.

 Wyndlair occasionally has Collies in all four of the AKC-recognized colors: